GitHubByJelle/Checkers/README.md

 # Checkers
+Over the summer break, I undertook this project as part of my preparation for an [assignment](https://github.com/GitHubByJelle/Cannon) in one of the courses within my Master's program in Artificial Intelligence.
 This project contains an implementation of [Checkers](https://www.chessprogramming.org/Checkers) as a console application, as well as implementation of search algorithms trained with self-play.
-Over the summer break, I undertook this project as part of my preparation for an assignment in one of the courses within my Master's program in Artificial Intelligence.

 <p align="center" width="100%">
     <img src="images/checkers.gif" alt="Visualisation of RandomBot playing a game of Checkers against AlphaBetaBot" width="70%">